Evolution and self-reinforcing feedback cycles

 (The untold story of our remarkable hands and how they made us human: New Scientist: 17 Feb 2026)

 Every species faces specific fitness demands shaped by its environment, and these demands often differ by sex and life stage.
-In lion populations, for instance, a mature lioness benefits from a collection of traits: effective maternal instincts, cooperative behaviour within the pride, hunting skill, physical endurance, and resistance to disease.
+In lion populations, for instance, a mature lioness benefits from a collection of traits: effective maternal instincts, cooperative behaviour within the pride, hunting skill, physical endurance, and disease resistance.

-Evolution of the species proceeds through a self-reinforcing feedback process driven by natural selection:
+Evolution of the species proceeds through a self-reinforcing feedback process driven by natural selection and natural variation.

 The co-evolution of predators & their prey